uphold/docs/_transactions.md

 ```

 By using a [card](#card-object) id as the destination of a transaction, it is possible to determine the destination currency, independently from the denomination.
-For example, to convert 10 USD worth of EUR to BTC, one could create a transaction from an EUR card to a BTC card, and denominate it in USD.
+For example, to convert 10 USD worth of EUR to BTC, one could create a transaction from a EUR card to a BTC card, and denominate it in USD.
 An example is shown to the side.

 ## Confirm a Credit Card Deposit